yoavsimhy1-hash/Dependency_risk_analyzer/README.md

 pyproject.toml,
 package.json

-Stage 2 - Package Metadata Fetching
+Stage 2 - Package Metadata Fetching:

 The analyzer now enriches each discovered dependency with metadata retrieved directly from the official package registries.
 * Fetches package metadata from PyPI for Python packages.